bottenderjs/messaging-apis/packages/messaging-api-viber/README.md

 receiver        | `String` | Unique Viber user id. video           | `Object` |
 video.media     | `String` | URL of the video (MP4, H264).
 Max size 50 MB.
 Only MP4 and H264 are supported.
-video.size      | `String` | Size of the video in bytes. video.duration  | `String` | Video duration in seconds; will be displayed to the receiver.
+video.size      | `Number` | Size of the video in bytes. video.duration  | `Number` | Video duration in seconds; will be displayed to the receiver.
 Max 180 seconds. video.thumbnail | `String` | URL of a reduced size image (JPEG).
 Max size 100 kb.
 Recommended: 400x400.
 Only JPEG format is supported. options         | `Object` | Other optional parameters.